Los Angeles Domestic Violence Attorney

 This may include, but is not limited to, the following:

-- Prior police reports involving the abuser
+• Prior police reports involving the abuser.

-- A case history involving domestic violence
+• A case history involving domestic violence.

-- Photos of the victim’s injuries
+• Photos of the victim’s injuries.

-- Videos of threats or violent behavior by the abuser
+• Videos of threats or violent behavior by the abuser.

-- Threatening text messages from the abuser
+• Threatening text messages from the abuser.

-Domestic Violence Findings and Child Custody
+How Does Domestic Violence Impact Child Custody in California?

 A family court finding of domestic violence can profoundly affect child custody for years as there is a presumption that an abusive parent should not receive joint or sole legal or physical custody of the child.
-The court may not make findings of domestic violence solely on the recommendation of the Family Court Services staff or a child custody evaluator; rather, it must consider any “relevant, admissible evidence” submitted by both parties.
+The court may not make findings of domestic violence solely on the recommendation of the Family Court Services staff or a child custody evaluator; instead, it must consider any “relevant, admissible evidence” submitted by both parties.

 A parent who the court believes committed an act or acts of domestic violence may still be able to be awarded some form of custody if the parent has:

-- Complied with any terms of probation or parole
+• Complied with any terms of probation or parole.

-- Completed a parenting class
+• Completed a parenting class.

-- Completed a drug or alcohol program, if applicable
+• Completed a drug or alcohol program.

-- Complied with any issued restraining order
+• Complied with any issued restraining order (if applicable).

 So long as a parent has not abused the children, they are likely to be granted visitation rights.
 Depending on the situation, visitation may be supervised, and the drop-off and pick-up site may be a neutral or public place.